fluxo-js/fluxo/README.md

 ###CollectionStore

 `Fluxo.CollectionStore` is a wrapper to your array of objects.
-When you create an CollectionStore, each item of your array is wrapped on a instance of `Fluxo.Store`, which you can change this extending the `Fluxo.CollectionStore` and specifying the store class.
+When you create a CollectionStore, each item of your array is wrapped on a instance of `Fluxo.Store`, which you can change this extending the `Fluxo.CollectionStore` and specifying the store class.